How To Choose a Mortgage Broker: The Essential 2023 Guide

 - Deposit size

-The higher the amount of deposit that you are able to put down, the better mortgage deals will be available to you.
-The Loan to Value ratio (how much your mortgage loan is compared to the value of the property) is really significant in accessing different types of deals, as some deals are available for 80% LTV, others are for 70% LTV, etc.
+The higher your deposit amount, the better mortgage deals you will have access to.
+The Loan to Value ratio (how much your mortgage loan is compared to the value of the property) is really significant in accessing different types of deals.
+Some are available for 80% LTV, whilst others are for 70% LTV, etc.

 - The standard rate

-If you are choosing a fixed rate for a number of years, it is also important to look at what the standard rate of the deal is when the fixed term comes to an end.
-Whilst you will usually be in the position to switch mortgage deals at the end of your fixed-rate, you don’t know what will happen to the mortgage market, so it is best to choose a deal with a competitive standard rate if available to you.
+If you are choosing a fixed rate for a number of years, it is important to look at what the standard rate of the deal is when the fixed term comes to an end.
+Whilst you will usually be in the position to switch mortgage deals at the end of your fixed-rate, you don’t know what will happen to the mortgage market.
+It is best to choose a deal with a competitive standard rate if available to you.

 - How often is interest charged